quentin-sommer/get-epitech-ranking/README.md

 It's based at 50% on your gpa and 15% on your best tepitech.
 It ranges from 0 to 65

 ## Usage
-paste your auth cookie from epitech's intranet into `authcookie.example.txt` and  rename it to `authcookie.txt`
+paste your PHPSESSID cookie from epitech's intranet into `cookie.example.txt` and  rename it to `cookie.txt`

 `npm i` or `yarn i` and `npm run start`